 - cloud.typeUse thecloud.typeattribute to narrow your search to a specific cloud platform.
 Supported options are AWS, Azure, and GCP.For example, you can list all users who deleted S3 buckets:event from cloud.audit_logs where cloud.type = 'aws' AND cloud.service = 's3.amazonaws.com' AND operation = 'DeleteBucket'

 - cloud.regionUse thecloud.regionattribute to narrow down audit search to one or more cloud regions.For example, you can list entities or users who deleted access keys from a given cloud account:event from cloud.audit_logs where cloud.account = 'Developer Sandbox' AND cloud.region = 'AWS Canada' AND operation IN ( 'DeleteAccessKey' )

-- cloud.serviceUse thecloud.serviceattribute to search for information using a specific service name in your cloud accounts.For example, you can review details for users who performed operations, such as deleting cloud trail logs or disabling or stopping logging events:event from cloud.audit_logs where system = 'cloudtrail.amazonaws.com' AND operation IN ( 'DeleteTrail' , 'DisableLogging' , 'StopLogging' )
+- cloud.serviceUse thecloud.serviceattribute to search for information using a specific service name in your cloud accounts.For example, you can review details for users who performed operations, such as deleting cloud trail logs or disabling or stopping logging events:event from cloud.audit_logs where cloud.service = 'cloudtrail.amazonaws.com' AND operation IN ( 'DeleteTrail' , 'DisableLogging' , 'StopLogging' )